Manpreet922/hello-world/README.md

 # hello-world
-This is Demo Hello world repositery
+This is Hello world repositery